They are nutritious and originally vegan:

 Normally, rice cakes can be found as a to-go snack packaged into plastic foil basically everywhere – in convenience stores, supermarkets, on traditional markets, on the street, in the subway and of course at “rice cake houses” (tteok-jip 떡집/ tteok-bang 떡방), where they are produced on location.
 What’s better than enjoying fresh rice cakes, while they are still warm, soft and chewy? 😋

 In Seoul, prices for the dessert/snack types of tteok lie between 2000 and 3000 KRW per package, but this varies by regional location, brand and quality of ingredients.

 Apart from this, please note that rice cakes taste best the day they are produced!
 In case you happen to buy fresh rice cakes in bulk (which is often cheaper, especially at traditional markets), be aware of the following facts:

-- If you leave them at room temperature, they might spoil until the next day.
+- If you leave them at room temperature, they tend to spoil until the next day.

 - If you put them into the fridge, they will harden and require heat to soften again.

 - If you want to soften hardened rice cakes quickly, you could do so using a microwave (❗️softens unevenly, so tteok needs to be turned frequently) or roasting them on a dry pan (❗️burns and melts suddenly!).
-Steaming them is another option.
+Steaming tteok is a more traditional way.
+Alternatively, if you have a modern rice cooker that has a “keep warm” option, you can let your frozen tteok soften next to leftover rice inside the rice cooker.
 [Otherwise, I recommend letting them thaw naturally.]